hatlabs/sh-esp32/pages/tutorials/nmea2000-gateway.md

 ## Hardware assembly

-A step-by-step guide for assembling the
+A step-by-step guide for assembling the hardware required for the NMEA 2000 USB gateway.

 ### Required accessories